system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 ### Steps to replace the M.2 drives:

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the GPU brace and GPUs](#replacing-a-gpu).
-2. If you are accessing the top M.2 slot, [remove the CPU shroud](#removing-the-cpu-shroud).
+2. If you are accessing the top M.2 slot, [remove the CPU duct](#removing-the-cpu-duct).
 3. Remove the M.2 heatsink covering the slot you wish to access.
     - The heatsink screws are held captive, and will not fully come out of the heatsink.
     - It may take some pressure to remove the heatsink and thermal tape from the M.2 drive.
 After unscrewing the heatsink, pull slowly to avoid breaking the thermal tape.